Gerardo Mora/Getty Images

 SeaWorld, Aquatica and Discovery Cove in Orlando; and Tampa, Florida, parks

-Advanced reservations, made online, are required (including for Annual Passholders and Fun Card holders looking for same-day tickets).
+Advance reservations, made online, are required (including for Annual Passholders and Fun Card holders looking for same-day tickets).
 The parks are capping attendance at roughly a third of regular numbers and will also be closed several days a week for extra cleaning.
-For now, SeaWorld is closed on Tuesdays and Thursdays, Aquatica is closed on Mondays and Wednesdays, and Discovery Cove is closed several days a week — including Wednesdays and Thursdays, as well as many Tuesdays.
+For now, SeaWorld is closed on Tuesdays and Thursdays, Aquatica is now open most days (check the online calendar for sporadic closed days), and Discovery Cove is closed several days a week — including Wednesdays and Thursdays, as well as many Tuesdays (again, check the calendar, with things in flux).
 The up-close dolphin encounters at Discovery Cove are suspended for now.

-When you can go: The company's 26 parks across the United States, Mexico and Canada have different plans for opening.
+When you can go: The company’s 26 parks across the United States, Mexico and Canada have different plans for opening.
 Six Flags Over Georgia and Six Flags Over Texas, for instance, reopened to the general public June 22.
-Six Flags Great Adventure in Jackson, New Jersey, has yet to announce an opening date.
+Six Flags Great Adventure in Jackson, New Jersey, reopened on July 4.
 Check individual park websites for the most current information.

 Editor's note: This story was originally published on June 22, 2020.
 It's been updated to reflect Disneyland's new reopening date.